KHEngineering/RoboRio/faq/pdp.md

 No. The PDP does not monitor those dedicated power outputs directly.
 The PDP only monitors the current outputs of each (16) of the high power channels

 * Short circuits detected on each of the (16) wago connectors
 * The incoming battery voltage
 * The internal PDP temperature
 * Any over-temperature fault

+There is no current/voltage monitoring of the PCM, VRM, or RoboRio dedicated ports.

+Here are some work arounds to measure the PCM, VRM, RoboRio:

-The PCM monitors compressor current, and faults for shorts and compressor over-current.
+* The PCM monitors compressor current, and faults for shorts and compressor over-current and can be accessed over can
+* The DriveStation Battery Voltage Reading is directly from the RoboRio input voltage.
+* There is no way to read any information from the VRM unless external voltage/current sensors are added by the team

 ---